adjtomo/pysep/docs/recsec.md

 ## Scripting RecSec

 The RECord SECtion tool can also be scripted.
 It simply requires an ObsPy Stream object as input.
-Tunable parameters can be fed in as input variables.
+Tuning parameters can be fed in as input variables.

+> __Note__: See [RecordSection class API documentation]( https://adjtomo.github.io/pysep/autoapi/pysep/recsec/index.html#pysep.recsec.RecordSection ) for a list of available input parameters

 ```python
 from obspy import read, read_inventory, read_events